mikkelsvartveit/thesis/masterproject/text/content/04-results.md

 ![Confusion matrix showing the performance of ISADetect models in predicting big versus little endianness using \ac{LOGO CV}.
 The percentages represent the mean prediction accuracy across all models for each endianness classification. \label{fig:cm-logo-endianness}](./images/results/confusion-logo-endianness-allmodels.svg){ width=300px }

 \autoref{fig:logo-endianness-by-model} aggregates the results across \acp{ISA}, allowing for comparison of the overall performance of each model.
-We see that the _Simple1d-E_ model performs the best, with a mean overall accuracy of 89.7% and a standard deviation of 5.5%.
+We see that the _Simple1d-E_ model performs the best, with a mean overall accuracy of 90.3%.

 \autoref{fig:logo-endianness-by-isa} aggregates results across the different models, painting a picture of which \acp{ISA} are easier to classify.
 We observe that some architectures provide consistent performance across the models, while others exhibit extremely high variance across the different model architectures and seeds.
 Lastly, the _m68k_ binaries are systematically misclassified by every model architecture.